Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 Not ur righteousness, but the covering of the righteousness of Christ:
 >'and may be found in Him, not having a righteousness of my own derived from the Law, but that which is through faith in Christ, the righteousness which comes from God on the basis of faith,' (Philippians 3:9)

+>'I do not nullify the grace of God, for if righteousness comes through the Law, then Christ died needlessly.”'
+(Galatians 2:21)

 Cannot face the enemy w/o the protection of Christ's righteousness
 >'in the word of truth, and in the power of God; by the weapons of righteousness for the right hand and the left,' (2 Corinthians 6:7)